SagarRaghuvanshi31/Random_Implementation_Journal/Randomchoicepicker_Implementation_journal.md

 ---

 ## Objective
-The objective of this implementation is to containerize the **Random Choice Picker** application using Docker and serve it through Nginx.
+The objective of this implementation is to containerize the Random Choice Picker** application using Docker and serve it through Nginx.
 This approach ensures that the application can be deployed consistently in any environment and accessed via a browser.

 ---

 ## Machine Information
 - **Operating System**: Ubuntu 22.04 LTS
-- **Docker Version**: 20.10.8
+- **Docker Version**: 27.3.1
-- **Nginx Version**: 1.21.3
+- **Nginx Version**: nginx/1.18.0 (Ubuntu)
-- **CPU**: Intel Core i5-8250U
+- **CPU**: Ryzen 5 5500U
 - **RAM**: 8GB

 ---